 Note that in certain cases, it might be the case that the tagging format used

-by a leaf switch (not connected directly to the CPU) to not be the same as what
+by a leaf switch (not connected directly to the CPU) is not the same as what

 the network stack sees.
 This can be seen with Marvell switch trees, where the